aoloe/scribus-ui-icons/README.md

 # Todo

 - Find better names for most of the icons and create a patch that allows to use the icons in Scribus.
+- Create a scripts that copies the icons that have been defined into the installed Scribus directory (or lets restore the original images).